 In case of a missing vaccination against pertussis, protection can be achieved with 1 dose of a Tdap or Tdap-IPV vaccine.14 If primary immunisation against tetanus, diphtheria and poliomyelitis is also indicated, the first of the required 3 vaccinations (o-1-6 months) should be conducted with a Tdap or Tdap-IPV vaccine^{} (see p.
-334).
+357).
 A booster vaccination with Tdap or Tdap-IPV should be administered 5 to 10 years after completion of the primary immunisation series and if possible before reaching adulthood.
-Primary immunisation against hepatitis B should be conducted with 3 vaccine doses (0-1-6 months) using the vaccine licensed for the respective age.
-In addition, 2 MMR and varicella vaccinations are to be given at an interval of 4 to 6 weeks, and 1 conjugate vaccination against meningococcal C.
+Primary immunisation against hepatitis B should be conducted with 3 vaccine doses (O-1-6 months) using the vaccine licensed for the respective age.
+In addition, 2 MMR and varicella vaccinations are to be given at an interval of 4 to 6 weeks, and one conjugate vaccination against meningococcal C.

 Girls under the ages of 13 or 14 years (product-dependent) should receive a 2-dose HPV vaccination according to the vaccination scheme described in the Summary of Product Characteristics.
 Catch-up vaccinations should be offered to older girls and young women until the age of 17 years.
-For catch-up vaccinations and completion of the vaccination series at the age of > 13 or > 14 years, 3 doses are necessary (note the Summary of Product Characteristics).
+For catch-up vaccinations at the age of > 13 and > 14 years, respectively, 3 doses are necessary (note the Summary of Product Characteristics).